|Excursion (one day)||14|

 - consumers' appreciation, regional gastronomy and food tourism.

-- asses and compare the 'originality' of Origin food Products (OFPs);
+- assess and compare the 'distinctiveness' of Origin food Products (OFPs);

 - understand differences and similarities between 'regional typical products' and 'local products';